Updated November 18, 2022

 It’s an ugly word that connotes anxiety, despair, and homelessness.

-And, unfortunately, it’s a word that will soon feature in the mealtime discussions of many families in our community.
+And, unfortunately, it’s a word that features in the mealtime discussions of many families in our community.

-Among the thousands of families who will soon face potential homelessness are our most vulnerable neighbors, many of whom were served at Crisis Assistance Ministry long before anyone had heard of COVID-19.
-But due to the pandemic’s sweeping economic devastation, many who felt financially secure are suddenly experiencing the reality of not being able to pay rent.
+Among the thousands of families facing potential homelessness are our most vulnerable neighbors, many of whom were served at Crisis Assistance Ministry long before anyone had heard of COVID-19.
+But now, many who felt financially secure are suddenly experiencing the reality of not being able to pay rent.

 Keep in mind, landlords generally do not want to evict their tenants.
 Reaching a compromise is the best way to keep tenants housed and landlords in business.
 Everyone who is served a court summons for eviction is encouraged to pursue mediation.
-Contact the Charlotte-Mecklenburg Community Relations Dispute Settlement Program or call their Landlord Tenant Line at 704-336-5330.
+Contact the Charlotte-Mecklenburg Community Relations Dispute Settlement Program or call the Landlord-Tenant Line at 704-336-5330.